 Dr. Palanek returned to Canada in March of 1946.
 He was discharged from the army in June of 1946.
 He held the rank of Captain.

 Dr. Palanek died on the 30th of September, 1982.
 Mrs. Palanek died on the 22nd of August, 2017.
-They are buried at the Maple Leaf Cemetery Mausoleum in Chatham.
+They are buried in the mausoleum at the Maple Leaf Cemetery in Chatham.

 *Dr. Palanek is also featured on the ‘Gathering Our Heroes’ website.